Back to blog

 Running a business across multiple currencies is painful through a single domestic entity.
 An offshore company in a jurisdiction with multi-currency banking (Singapore, Hong Kong, UAE) simplifies collections, payroll, and vendor payments across borders.

-5. Tax Efficiency (When You've Relocated)
+5. Tax Efficiency After Genuine Relocation

 Singapore — The Gold Standard